NexTre-dev/retro-gadgets-docs/en/README.md

 * [Learn how you can contribute by opening a pull request!](./docs/github/Contributing.md)

 ### Coding gadgets
-Retro Gadgets uses Luau to code gadgets, which is basically Lua but it [has some differences](https://luau-lang.org/compatibility).
+Retro Gadgets uses Luau to code gadgets, which is basically Lua but [with some differences](https://luau-lang.org/compatibility).
 You can still use resources for learning Lua and apply that knowledge to Luau.
 Here are some places to learn Lua (and Luau):

 * [Lua documentation](https://www.lua.org/start.html)
 * [Learn X in Y minutes, where X=Lua](https://learnxinyminutes.com/docs/lua/)